 In 2019, Smith turned his attention to Late Model racing, where he pocketed a Pro Late Model championship in New Smyrna Beach, Fla.’s World Series of Asphalt and two race victories while also winning the prestigious Governor’s Cup event.

 Sammy spent the 2020 season driving Super Late Models (SLM) under the Kyle Busch Motorsports banner in the No. 51 TMC Transportation Toyota Camry.
 Alongside winning the first night of competition at the World Series of Asphalt held at New Smyrna Speedway, Smith was recruited as a Toyota Racing Development (TD2) driver.

 2021 saw Smith take on another year of Super Late Model competition behind the wheel of the No. 22 TMC Transportation Toyota Camry for Donnie Wilson Motorsports, as well as his debut season in the ARCA Menards Series East with the No. 18 Joe Gibbs Racing team and Engine Ice.
-The 17-year-old won the ARCA East Championship off the strength of three dominant wins, seven top-5’s, and seven top-10’s in the eight race season.
-Smith bolstered his resume with Super Late Model wins at New Smyrna Speedway and Jennerstown Speedway, along with wins in the 50th annual Winchester 400 at Winchester Speedway and the 56th annual Governor’s Cup at New Smyrna Speedway.
+The 17-year-old won the ARCA East Championship off the strength of three dominant wins.
+Smith bolstered his resume with four wins behind the wheel of his Super Late Model.

 In 2022, Sammy will compete for the ARCA Menards Series championship behind the wheel of the No. 18 Toyota for Kyle Busch Motorsports.
 Smith will also continue to compete in select Super Late Model events with the No. 22 TMC Transportation team for Donnie Wilson Motorsports.